PoE and a Non-PoE switch

 It is generally used to provide wireless access points throughout large buildings, such as offices or hospitals.
 Since one can significantly reduce the total number of wirings, all connections can be made quickly, bypassing the wires through walls or ceiling.

-A non-PoE is a primary switch used only to send data to network devices over the ethernet.
+A non-PoE is a primary switch used only to send data to network devices over the Ethernet.

 It is generally used in devices where external power is needed, like a personal computer (PC).

-A non-PoE switch cannot transfer power to any connected devices. you don`t get the ability to turn on or off system remotely by merely switching off the ethernet port.
+A non-PoE switch cannot transfer power to any connected devices. you don`t get the ability to turn on or off the system remotely by merely switching off the ethernet port.

 If you are setting up a small, simple home connection where the number of wires does not matter, you can go for a non-PoE relationship.